Devilx85/odata-pyq/README.md

 # The resulting JSON will include: "@odata.etag": "W/\"1754321098.76543\""
 user = query.to_odata_response(query.query())
 ```
+If ETAGs are truned on and provided in UPDATe request, method will compare them and raise exception in case etags do not match.

 **Entity IDs (`@odata.id`)** provide the canonical URL for each entity in the response.
 They are enabled by default.